rsomani95/videoutils/README.md

 ### Return as `torch.Tensor`

-You can pass any function that transforms a `np.array` of shape `(height, width, channels)` to the `apply` argument. `Videoutils` provides `as_tensor` for convenience -- if you use this function, `read_video` will automatically call `torch.stack` and return the collection of frames as a 4D tensor, else it will return a `list` of 3D arrays/tensors.
+You can pass any function that transforms a `np.array` of shape `(height, width, channels)` to the `apply` argument. `readvideo` provides `as_tensor` for convenience -- if you use this function, `read_video` will automatically call `torch.stack` and return the collection of frames as a 4D tensor, else it will return a `list` of 3D arrays/tensors.
 <div class="codecell" markdown="1">
 <div class="input_area" markdown="1">